 Another precaution to prevent attracting these scavengers is making sure your pool deck is clear of trash or food.
 Once a raccoon sees your house as a food opportunity, your yard will stay on its “to-do” list for awhile.

 Hopefully these tips gave you a head-start on pest control around your pool.
-If you have any questions or suggestions of your own, feel free to post in our comments section or give us a call at 877-372-6038.
+If you have any questions or suggestions of your own, feel free to post in our comments section.